GoSuda

 OnceValue

-OnceValue not only ensures that the function is executed only once throughout the entire execution, but also stores the return value of the function and returns the stored value when called again.
+OnceValue not only ensures that the specified function executes precisely once but also stores the return value of that function, returning the stored value on subsequent calls.

 1package main